 Both Andrias’s plan and his motivations are a mystery.
 He is neither honest nor upfront, and the best part is that he’s not unique in that sense.
 There are four “main” characters in The DioField Chronicle and each of their true motivations and ambitions are left unstated.
 These characters initially work together, but as their ambitions grow, they also conflict with one another.
 As the game progresses, you piece together who the characters themselves are as well as their relationships with each other.

 It’s in these character interactions where the game themes come alive.
-Andrias and the magicker Waltaquin share an oddly gripping relationship that ties into the game’s understated nature – it’s not quite romantic and neither character is upfront with the other, but you get the sense that these characters understand each other in a twisted way that later comes to a head.
+Andrias and the magicker Waltaquin share an oddly gripping relationship that ties into the game’s understated nature – it’s not quite romantic and neither character clearly states their intentions for the other, but you get the sense that these characters understand each other in a twisted way that later comes to a head.
 Other characters clash more directly on the politics at play: Fredret has ties to monarchy and prefers that particular system, which later creates a rift between him and Isacrion, who is a knight-errant that would prefer a system more in control of the people.
 It was in watching these smaller stories play out that I began to take interest in the greater whole of DioField.

 This initial glimpse of interest sparks a chain reaction.
 Now that I was interested in uncovering who the characters were, I wanted to find out more about them.
 After finding out more about them, I discovered how they tied into the different factions of the world.
 After understanding the different factions, I had finally reached the point where I was genuinely looking forward to the next session of people sitting around the table and talking about the next political development.

 You could consider the “investment” phase to be similar to a mystery game, just not one that requires you to reach any conclusions to finish it.
 The DioField Chronicle’s writing and optional content leaves plenty of room for you to play detective, which is an interesting use of the game’s interactivity, albeit an unorthodox one.